-Maintenance Service Interval Maintenance Procedure After the first 8 hours Change the engine oil.Check the torque on the wheel lug nuts.
-After the first 100 hours Check the wheel-hub slotted-nut torque.Check the parking brake adjustment.
+Maintenance Service Interval Maintenance Procedure After the first 8 hours Change the engine oil.
+After the first 100 hours Check the wheel lug-nut torque.
+Check the wheel-hub slotted-nut torque.
+Check the parking brake adjustment.
 After the first 250 hours Change the hydraulic filters and hydraulic fluid when using any type of fluid.
 Before each use or daily Check the safety system.
 Check the engine-oil level.
 Check the seat belt.
 Check the rollover protection system (ROPS) knobs.
 Clean the engine screen and the oil cooler.
 Check and clean the hydraulic-unit shrouds.
 Inspect the blades.
-Clean the mower deck.
-Every 50 hours Check the spark arrester (if equipped).
+Clean under the mower deck.
+Every 50 hours Grease the mower deck spindles.
+Check the spark arrester (if equipped).
 Check the tire pressure.
 Inspect the belts for cracks and wear.
 Check the hydraulic-fluid level.
 Every 100 hours Lubricate the mower-deck-lift pivots.
 Change the engine oil (more often in dirty or dusty conditions).
 Check and clean engine-cooling fins and shrouds.
 Every 150 hours Inspect the primary filter and the air-inlet screen.
 Every 200 hours Change the engine-oil filter.
 Clean the engine-oil cooler.
-Check, clean and gap the spark plug.
+Check, clean and regap the spark plug.
 Replace the fuel filter (more often in dirty or dusty conditions).
 Every 250 hours Change the hydraulic filters and hydraulic fluid when using Mobil® 1 fluid (more often in dirty or dusty conditions).
-Every 300 hours Replace the primary air filter (more often in dusty or sandy conditions).
-Check the inner air filter.
-Every 500 hours Check the wheel-hub slotted-nut torque.
+Every 300 hours Replace the primary air filter (more often in dusty or sandy conditions).Check the inner air filter.
+Every 500 hours Check the wheel lug-nut torque.
+Check the wheel-hub slotted-nut torque.
 Adjust the caster-pivot bearing.
 Check the parking brake adjustment.
 Change the hydraulic filters and hydraulic fluid when using Toro® HYPR-OILTM 500 hydraulic fluid (more often in dirty or dusty conditions).
 Every 600 hours Replace the inner air filter.
 Monthly Check the battery charge.
-Yearly Grease the pump-belt-idler arm.
-Grease the front caster pivots (more often in dirty or dusty conditions).
-Repack the front caster-wheel bearings (more often in dirty or dusty conditions).
+Yearly Grease the pump-belt idler arm.
+Grease the front caster pivots. (more often in dirty or dusty conditions).
+Repack the front caster wheel bearings. (more often in dirty or dusty conditions).
+Grease the mower-deck idler arms.
 Lubricate the caster-wheel hubs.
-Check the torque on the wheel lug nuts.
 Yearly or before storage Paint chipped surfaces.
 Check all maintenance procedures listed above before storage.

-Important: Refer to your engine owner's manual for additional maintenance procedures.
+Important: Refer to your engine operator's manual for additional maintenance procedures.